useblocks/sphinx-needs/docs/directives/needpie.rst

 .. versionchanged:: 2.0

-   Matplotlib dependency (required for needpie) now moved to optional extra.
+   Matplotlib dependency (required for needpie/needbar) now moved to optional extra.
 Install the extra via `pip install sphinx-needs[matplotlib]` to enable support for this directive.

 |ex|